d12frosted/elpa-mirror/gnu/consult-readme.txt

   advanced buffer switching command `consult-buffer' to switch between buffers and recently opened files.
-Furthermore Consult provides multiple search commands, an asynchronous `consult-grep' and `consult-ripgrep', and `consult-line', which resembles [Swiper].
+Furthermore Consult provides multiple search commands, an asynchronous `consult-grep' and `consult-ripgrep', and the line-based search command `consult-line'.
 Some of the Consult commands are enhanced versions of built-in Emacs commands.
 For example the command `consult-imenu' presents a flat list of the Imenu with [live preview], [grouping and narrowing].
 Please take a look at the [full list of commands].

-  Consult is fully compatible with completion systems based on the standard Emacs `completing-read' API, notably the default completion system, [Vertico], [Icomplete]/[Icomplete-vertical], [Selectrum], [Embark] and [Mct].
+  Consult is fully compatible with completion systems based on the standard Emacs `completing-read' API, notably the default completion system, [Vertico], [Mct], [Icomplete] and [Selectrum].

   This package keeps the completion system specifics to a minimum.
 The ability of the Consult commands to work well with arbitrary completion